Hi, I am Dr. Yasser Elmahalawy, N.D.

 Hi, I am Michelle, Clinic Owner, and a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario.
 I have completed a Masters degree in Counselling Psychology, a Master of Science in Early Childhood Education and Bachelor of Arts; Contemporary Studies and Religion and Culture.

 Throughout life, I have worked through many challenges that allow me to relate to my clients on an experiential level.
-I am a wife, mother, co-parent, step-parent and hobby farmer and I am passionate about helping others and grateful that my clients allow me to lead them through the process of self-discovery.
+As a wife, mother, co-parent, and step-parent, I realize the unique challenges that come along with being a woman who wears all of these hats and I am passionate about helping others and grateful that my clients allow me to lead them through the process of self-discovery.

 I use a client centered, solution focused approach to help my clients identify their barriers, build tools that help manage their most challenging symptoms of anxiety, panic, depression and trauma and help them build a life they love.